JuniorNyoumssi/Cyclistic_Analytical_project/README.md

 digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-The goal of this project is mainly to identify and describe how casual riders and members defer.
+The goal of this project is mainly to identify and describe how casual riders and members use cyclistic bikes differently.